nooku/guides.nooku.org/get-started/the-dispatcher.md

 To implement this view and have it be our default screen we'll need to do a few things.

 1) We need a controller that doesn't expect a model.
-The fallback `ComKoowaControllerDefault` descends from `KControllerModel`, which expects an associated database table.
-We need to our dashboard controller to extend `ComKoowaControllerView` instead.
+The fallback [`ComKoowaControllerDefault`](http://api.nooku.org/class-ComKoowaControllerDefault.html) descends from [`KControllerModel`](http://api.nooku.org/class-KControllerModel.html), which expects an associated database tabl e.
+We need to our dashboard controller to extend [`ComKoowaControllerView`](http://api.nooku.org/class-ComKoowaControllerView.html) instead.

 We create the file